 ** I just want to note again that this post is meant as an encouragement (and not a “You Should Do This”) for those of you who have walked through miscarriage or any kind of fear in pregnancy.
 I don’t believe that any advice I shared here is “one size fits all.”
 This is my story and what has helped me during my journey.

 ** We now have 2 precious children.
 If you’re interested in seeing more of my heart, our daily life – even cooking and homemaking, be sure to check out my YouTube channel.
+You can also follow along with us in a more day-to-day way over on Instagram!
 Thank you so much for taking the time to read this post.
 I pray that coming across my blog today has blessed you.